eliasmourdi/Ligue1_Predictions/README.md

 - 01-cleaning notebook: clean raw data (remove unnecessary columns, rename columns/values).
 Input is therefore raw data files, output is cleaned dataframes.
 - 02-preprocessing notebook: generate features/indicators for predictions, such as team performance in recent matches and head-to-head history.
 More details about created indicators in this section are in the Preprocessing class documentation or in the config.yaml file.
 - 03-data_analysis notebook: explore data distributions, correlations, and insights.
-- 04a-primary_modeling notebook: train ML models to predict match outcomes (multiclass: home win, away win, draw).
-- 04b-secondary_modeling notebook: train ML models to predict exact scores based on primary outcome predictions.
+- 04-modeling notebook: train 2 ML models.
+First, a primary model to predict match issues (home, draw, away).
+Knowing these issue probabilities, secondary models aim at predicting the number of goals scored by each team.

 Each notebook is based on the config.yaml file for project-specific settings.
 These notebooks also rely on utility py files, located in the src directory.